- Search The Registry

 He and Rosa Rolando married in 1930.
 They took an extended honeymoon to Bali with the National Art Directors' Medal prize money, immersing themselves in the local culture, language, and customs.
 Miguel returned to Southeast Asia (Java, Bali, India, Vietnam) in 1933 as a Guggenheim Fellow with Rosa, whose photography would become part of Miguel's book, Island of Bali.
 He also spent time in China, where his work was very influential among artists in Shanghai.
 Rosa and Miguel returned to live in Mexico City, where he continued to paint, illustrate and write.
 He taught ethnology at the Escuela Nacional de Antropología e Historia.
 He was appointed artistic director and director of administration for a new department at the Palacio de Bellas Artes, the National Palace of Fine Arts.

 In 1952, he separated from his wife in pursuit of one of his students, Rocío Sagaón.
 He married Sagaón in a Catholic ceremony.
-Miguel Covarrubias, with colleague Matthew W. Stirling, was the co-discoverer of the Olmec civilization, and died on February 5, 1957.
+Miguel Covarrubias, with colleague Matthew W. Stirling, was the co-discoverer of the Olmec civilization and died on February 5, 1957.
 His style was highly influential in America, especially in the 1920s and 1930s.
-He shared his appreciation of foreign cultures with the world through his drawings, paintings, writings, and caricatures.
+He shared his appreciation of foreign cultures through his drawings, paintings, writings, and caricatures.